 A voltage tester can detect electric current outside of an outlet.
 If you suspect hot skin, test the metal on your RV with a voltage tester before touching or entering your camper.

 The test is simple, first set the meter to voltage mode.
 Then take one probe and touch it to a metal part of the RV, take the other probe and touch it to the ground.
-You should read nothing, if your reading anything above ambient (.1-.4V) then you may have hot skin.
+You should read nothing, if you’re reading anything above ambient (.1-.4V) then you may have hot skin.

 - VERIFIES VOLTAGE PRESENSE: Verifies the presence of AC Voltage...